treduckstech/macadmins/Kandji/Daily Checks/README.md

 Identifies devices that have not checked in within the last 24 hours and sends a list to Slack.

 ### `errorCheck.py`
-Checks all macOS devices for errors listed in its record and sends a summary to Slack.
+Checks for errors in the device record and sends a summary to Slack.

 ### `hardDrive70.py`
 Monitors devices for hard drive usage over 70% and sends a list to Slack.